Store

 Non trivial applications require to interact with external services and/or implement complex logics.

-The proper way to handle these is by dispatching a SideEffect
+The proper way to handle these is by dispatching a SideEffect.

-will execute the following operations:
+The Store will execute the following operations:

 - it executes the interceptors